NWS officials: Hurricane Milton remnants won’t affect Miami Valley

 For the first time since its launch in May, the Ohio Emergency Management Agency’s Ohio Traveler Alert System was activated by the high wind warning at the end of September.

-Hurricane Helene remnants may have left their mark, but Hurricane Milton isn’t expected to have an impact on the Miami Valley.
+Hurricane Helene remnants may have left their mark, but Hurricane Milton isn’t expected to affect the Miami Valley.

 “A small chance of rain may return this weekend, but a drier than normal pattern is expected through at least the middle of the month,” the NWS said.